hjjg200/telescribe/doc/Monitor.md

 ***#** `devs-writes`*

-Device writes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last writes count from the current one.
+Devices writes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last writes count from the current one.

 This is **indexed metrics** and its indexes are the same as `devs-reads`.

 ***#** `devs-readBytes`*

-Device read bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last read bytes from the current one.
+Devices read bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last read bytes from the current one.

 This is **indexed metrics** and its indexes are the same as `devs-reads`.

 ***#** `devs-writeBytes`*

-Device write bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last write bytes from the current one.
+Devices write bytes is evaluated from `/sys/dev/block/[major:minor]/stat` by subtracting the last write bytes from the current one.

 This is **indexed metrics** and its indexes are the same as `devs-reads`.

 ***#** `devs-usage`*

-Device usage is evaluated from the `statvfs` result.
+Devices usage is evaluated from the `statvfs` result.

 ```go
 usage = (1.0 - (f_free / f_blocks)) * 100.0